JoshGuarino/PokeGo/README.md

 I would reccommend against disabling it as it will result in a large number of requests to the PokeAPI and may result in rate limiting.
 For more information on the cache, see the [CACHE.md](docs/CACHE.md) documentation.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions or improvements.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License

 PokeGo is licensed under the [BSD 3-Clause License](LICENSE).